filecoin-project/curio/documentation/en/configuration/default-curio-configuration.md

   # to late submission.
   #
   # After changing this option, confirm that the new value works in your setup by invoking
-  # 'lotus-miner proving compute window-post 0'
+  # 'curio test wd task 0'
   #
   # type: int
   #ParallelCheckLimit = 32